MahmoudOkasha17/sql-nosql-crud-performance-poc/README.md

 ## Development

-> This project was setup using Node.js v18.5.
+> This project was setup using Node.js v18.18.2.
 Please use specified version for best experience.

 1. Install dependencies with `npm ci`
+2. Run the user seed process `npm run seed-users`
-2. Start developoment server with `npm run dev`
+3. Start development server with `npm run dev` or run the compare performance script `npm run compare-performance`

 ## Adding extra path aliases